bozo32/citation-checking-poc/README.md

    - **match-cit-to-bib.py**: Ensures that every in-text citation found in the document has a corresponding entry in the bibliography.
      *The module’s embedded documentation describes its method for flagging mismatches.*

+3. **Result Consolidation**:
+   - **consolidate.py**: Uses Unpaywall, Crossref and OpenAlex to try and match bibliography items to DOIs.
+     *If unpaywall reports a link, it records the link.*

-3. **DOI Verification and Article Retrieval**:
+4. **DOI Verification and Article Retrieval**:
-   - **retrieve.py**: Checks each bibliography item for a DOI, verifies its validity, and downloads the corresponding article if available.
+   - **retrieve.py**: Checks each bibliography item to see if the DOI points to a record that exists.
-     *According to its documentation, error handling is built in to manage missing or invalid DOIs.*
+     *Uses head from Crossref and Unpaywall.
+Has script for google scholar commented out*

-4. **Contextual Verification**:
+5. **Contextual Verification**:
    - **match-citing-to-cited.py**: Matches citing sentences from the PDF with content from the cited articles.
-     *The embedded documentation explains that this step confirms the proper use of citations.*
+     *Produces a CSV that lists citation id, citing sentence text and cited article filename.*

+6. **Entailment Checking**
-   - **nli-checking.py**: Uses Natural Language Inference (NLI) to evaluate whether the semantic content of the citing sentences aligns with the cited material.
+   - **nli-checking.py**: Uses Natural Language Inference (NLI) to evaluate whether there is supporting content in the cited record for the citing sentence.
-     *This module’s documentation details its role in deep contextual verification.*

-5. **Result Consolidation**:
-   - **consolidate.py**: Aggregates outputs from the previous modules into a comprehensive report, highlighting mismatches, missing DOIs, or semantic discrepancies.
-     *The final module’s documentation underscores its role in compiling all results for review.*
+     *Gradio interface.
+Requires pasting the citing sentence, editing for consistency with NLI expectations, pasting of full text of TEI, model selection and rolling window size selection.*

 ## Integrated Workflow Explanation